serokell/blog-posts/typescript-for-haskellers/article.md

 const wrongExpr = and(num(23), num(12)); // Argument of type 'ArithExpr<number>' is not assignable to parameter of type 'ArithExpr<boolean>'.
 ```

+For a deeper understanding of this, you can check the [original](http://code.slipthrough.net/2016/08/10/approximating-gadts-in-purescript/) PureScript article and also Giulio Canti's [example](https://gist.github.com/gcanti/9a0c2a666621f03b80457831ff3ab997) (on which this part is based on) of its implementation in TypeScript.

 #### Tagless final eDSL

 Another way to implement an eDSL is [tagless final](https://serokell.io/blog/introduction-tagless-final).
-We can move from data type to type classes having the same logic.
+We can move from data type to type classes with the same logic.
-Here type class will describe possible actions and using instances we will be able to write interpreters.
+Here the type class will describe possible actions, and by using instances, we will be able to write interpreters.

-Let's start with defining our type class.
+Let's start by defining our type class.
-To do this, we need the already-mentioned `URIS`, which is a union of all 1-arity defined in `URItoKind`, and also the already-mentioned `Kind`.
+To do this, we need the already-mentioned `URIS`(which is a union of all 1-arity defined in `URItoKind`) and the already-mentioned `Kind`.

 ```typescript
 import { Kind, URIS } from "fp-ts/HKT";